Hwasa: Endorsements

 In September 2018, Hwasa was selected as an ambassador for outdoor brand The North Face.
-In October 2018, she became the first female model for Lotte Crunky Gold since its release in 1984.
+In October 2018, she became the first female model for Lotte Crunky Gold candy bars since its release in 1984.
 In March 2019, Hwasa became an endorser for Davich's 'Trevues' lenses.
-In March 2019, Coca-Cola ice tea brand Gold Peak Tea selected Hwasa as their new model.
-She then became the newest muse for make up brand Rarekind in April 2019.
+In March 2019, Coca-Cola's ice tea brand Gold Peak Tea selected Hwasa as their new model.
+She then became the newest muse for makeup brand Rarekind in April 2019.
 In June 2019, Hwasa became the new model for Everland Caribbean Bay.
 Hwasa later on was featured on the cover of Cosmopolitan Korea's August 2019 issue.
 In November, she teamed up with Vogue magazine and Urban Decay cosmetics for their "Pretty Different" and "Queen" inspired concepts.
-Ottogi revealed in November 2019 that their newest model for their Jjamppong instant noodles was Hwasa.
+The same month, Ottogi revealed that their newest model for their Jjamppong instant noodles was Hwasa.

-In January 2020, The Sims 4 announced that Hwasa will be part of their advertising campaign.
-EA Korea released "Play With Life," a Sims 4 commercial film video featuring Hwasa.
+In January 2020, The Sims 4 announced that Hwasa would be part of their advertising campaign.
+EA Korea released "Play With Life", a Sims 4 commercial film video featuring Hwasa.
 She then teamed up with MCM for the February issue of Elle Korea, a fashion magazine.
 In February of that year, Hwasa was chosen as an ambassador for sports brand Adidas.
 Hwasa later on became Kiss New York's new muse in April, and the following month, she was chosen as a model for a hangover drink by Lotte Chilsung Beverage.
 Hwasa was featured on the cover of Cosmopolitan Korea's August 2020 issue.
 Tommy Jeans released a campaign pictorial with Hwasa on September 16 for the 2020 Fall Season.
 In September, Vogue and Gucci had a collaboration campaign from the idea of having time with themselves.
-In 2021, Hwasa was featured in Vogue's February 2021 issue.